xavgmjier/PRQN/investor-data-service/README.md

 ### Build the Database

-The database must be built before the webserver can be started
+If there isn't already a database file within the root directory, then the database must be built before the webserver can be started

 ```InvestorCommitments.db``` will appear in the root directory after running the following command

 From the root directory run:

 ``` bash
-python3 main.py
+python3 build.py
 ```

 ### Start the Web Server